 Eagles Wing are a mutual support group for asylum seekers and local people in Bury, Lancashire.
 Their aim is to befriend newcomers to our town.
 Old friends can make sure that no one is lonely and isolated when they arrive here.

-They have members from all over the world, speaking many different languages.
-But a warm welcome is guaranteed to all who join them.
+They have members who have come from all over the world, speaking many different languages.
+A warm welcome is guaranteed to all who join them.

 There’s lots going on!
 So, please take a look below for details of where and when they meet.
 There’s also a great summary of who they are and what’s important to them: